diemastermonkey/uh-recon/README.md

 # uh-recon
-WIP: The "Uh-Recon" tools used by Unhackers for pre-engagement reconnaissance tools
+The "Uh-Recon" tools by Unhackers for pre-engagement reconnaissance

-NOTE: PROBABLY NOT READY FOR YOU YET!
+PROBABLY NOT READY FOR YOU YET

 Synopsis

-Selected tools used by the Unhackers team in pre-engagement reconnaisance and related tasks.
-Overlaps with the functions of interest to pen testers, bug hunters, security researchers.
+These are some of the tools used by the Unhackers team in pre-engagement reconnaisance and related tasks.

+This functionality overlaps with those of interest to pen testers, bug hunters, security researchers.

 Requirements